FPO

 Nueva News

-Snapshots: Lower School
+Snapshots: Lower School Intersession

-Snapshots: Intersession
+Snapshots: Middle School Intersession

 Hosted each year following winter break, Intersession is a verifiable feast of intellectually stimulating, rich, experiential introductions to a variety of subjects and fields.
 Parent and professional facilitators offer hundreds of sessions covering a broad spectrum of topics around the arts, athletics and movement, cooking, humanities, environmental citizenship, design thinking, philosophy, business, science, math, and more.

-Take a look at a sampling of some of the sessions offered in each division.
+Take a look at a sampling of some of the sessions offered in the Middle School this year.

 The Nueva School admits students of any race, color, national and ethnic origin, gender, sexual orientation, or religious affiliation to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
 Nueva does not discriminate on the basis of these factors in the administration of its educational policies, admissions policies, financial assistance program, or athletic and other school-administered programs.